AviatrixSystems/Docs/HowTos/site2cloud.rst

 If you deploy instances in the Transit VPC, enabling "Advertise Transit VPC CIDR(s) mode allows the instance to communicate both to Spoke VPCs and on-prem network, assuming the Spoke VPCs are in the RFC1918 range.

+To enable this option, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
+Scroll down to "Advertise Transit VPC Network CIDR(s)" to enable.

 Connected Transit
 --------------------